 “You don’t like it because you’re not a pumpkin lover.
 There are people out there who are nuts for pumpkin and would really like this.”

-So, I hope you’re one of those people. 🙂
+So, I hope my daughter is right and I hope you’re one of those pumpkin loving people. 🙂

-I also used my Homemade Pumpkin Spice to make it.
+I used my Homemade Pumpkin Spice to make this recipe.

-I find it’s so much better having a jar of the homemade stuff on hand this time of year because it’s convenient AND I know exactly what’s in it!
+With the amount of pumpkin spice recipes around this rime of year, I find it’s so much better having a jar of the homemade stuff on hand.
+It’s convenient AND I know exactly what’s in it!

 Whilst I was shooting the finished product, I had a visitor who wanted to get in on the action.
 Maybe she’s a pumpkin lover?